Lexus IS vs ES

 The ES has a significantly larger trunk than the IS.
 It offers 16.7 cubic feet of cargo volume vs the 10.8 cubic feet offered by the IS.

 However, the IS features 60/40 split folding seats which potentially gives it more cargo carrying potential than the ES (which doesn’t have folding seats).
 This makes it better for loading flatpack furniture or trips to the tip.

 Design and Technology

 Both cars are distinctly Lexus with bold styling and large front-grilles.
 The more compact IS lends itself well to its sportier design that features a rear diffuser and various intakes, whereas the ES has a tamer, more reserved design.

-More recent Lexus interiors have been the subject of much praise, especially for their seat comfort and clever use of space.
+More recent Lexus interiors have been the subject of much praise, especially for their unrivaled seat comfort and clever use of space.

 Both sedans offer power-adjustable sports seats as standard which carefully hold you in position during sharper turns.
-The 2020 ES uses a newer remote touch control system for navigating the infotainment screen, but many will arguably prefer the classic control wheel that you get on the IS.
+The 2021 ES uses a newer remote touch control system for navigating the infotainment screen, but many will arguably prefer the classic control wheel that you get on the IS.